chebil/DESLab/content/authors/faiez-ghorbel/_index.md

   - name: University of Sfax
     url: ''

-# # Short bio (displayed in user profile at end of posts)
+# Short bio (displayed in user profile at end of posts)
-# bio: My research interests concern information retrieval, semantic technologies, social media analytics, knowledge representation, Big Data and graph embedding.
+bio:  co-founder of the Djagora foundation in charge of entrepreneurial development.

+Strategic development facilitator (level 2).

 interests:
   - Entrepreneurship